verdverm/houston-api/README.md

 ## Development

 Houston is written in ES6 and beyond.
 It's currently built with [Babel](https://babeljs.io).
-It's also using a module plugin so imports can be written relative to `./src/lib` and avoid imports like `../../some-module`.
 Use `npm start` to run the API locally.
 This uses nodemon and will restart when any source files change.
 The only exception is `./database/datamodel.graphql`.
 Changes to this file requies you to restart, triggering a `prisma deploy` and `prisma generate`.
 We could probably automate that process on change as well.

 ## Testing